-AIHA has a long history managing successful, responsive, and locally driven health system strengthening projects in 34 countries spanning the globe.
-We got our start in 1992, establishing hospital-to-hospital partnerships that linked U.S. health institutions with counterparts in Georgia, Kyrgyzstan, Russia, Ukraine, and Uzbekistan, later expanding to more than 20 countries across Eurasia before moving into sub-Saharan Africa in 2004, Cambodia in 2009, and the Caribbean in 2011.
+AIHA has a long history managing successful, responsive, and locally driven health system strengthening projects in 43 countries spanning the globe.
+We got our start in 1992, establishing hospital-to-hospital partnerships that linked U.S. health institutions with counterparts in Georgia, Kyrgyzstan, Russia, Ukraine, and Uzbekistan, later expanding to more than 20 countries across Eurasia before moving into sub-Saharan Africa in 2004, south-east Asia in 2009, the Caribbean in 2011, and Latin America in 2017.

 Although we’ve implemented a number of projects through more traditional consultancy-based methods, the vast majority of our projects in Eurasia and Africa have been implemented through an innovative peer-to-peer partnership methodology that mobilizes substantial voluntary commitment on the part of the U.S. health sector.